A Dynafit studio shot of the TLT X.

 Other Notes

 Crampon Compatibility: Toe and heel welts large enough to accommodate automatic crampons.
-They work great with the Blue Ice Harfangs and Camp Nanotechs.
+They work great with the Blue Ice Harfangs and the Camp Nanotechs.
 No more speed nose for fans of front-end bluntness.

 Forward Lean: 15 degrees or 18 degrees.
 This lean is adjustable with the flip of a metal piece (need a Torx) integrated into the orange spoiler.
 The boot came stock set at 15 degrees, which in this boot is to my liking.